Extra-dimensional axion patterns: General mass matrix

-$m_{\rm PQ}^2 \equiv \chi_{\rm QCD}/f_{\rm PQ}^2$ is the standard PQ mass and $\chi_\text{QCD}$ is the QCD topological susceptibility.
+is the QCD topological susceptibility.
 Such mass matrix reproduces any of the models described in the previous section, by simply matching the WFs to Eqs.~\eqref{eq:IR-LED} (flat) and~\eqref{eq:IR-RS} (RS).
 Note that the main difference between these constructions in the $\mu\gg 1$ limit lies not in the mass ratios, but rather in the expressions for these WFs, which are exponentially enhanced by the curvature.

 We aim to diagonalize this mass matrix exactly.
 Even though this is challenging in general, the problem can be simplified under the assumption that

 which holds in both the flat and RS models in the interesting limits.
 Under this assumption, we find that the eigenvalues $m_\lambda^2 \equiv \lambda^2 m_{\rm PQ}^2 $ are the solutions to the following equation: